Polish Space Sector

 About the sector

 Establishment of the Polish Astronautical Society in 1954; the foundation of the Space Research Center in 1977; an orbital flight of the first Polish cosmonaut, General Mirosław Hermaszewski, in 1978; the first successful experiment as part of an ESA mission - Cassini / Huygens, launched to.
 Saturn in 1997; full membership in ESA in 2012; and the 2014 Act on the establishment of the Polish Space Agency.
 These are milestones of Poland’s presence in contemporary international undertakings in the exploration and use of space.
 During this time, Polish engineers designed and developed over 80 on-board instruments, which have been vital elements of many space missions.
-Recent years have also seen. intensive development of the domestic private space sector, in which there are over 100 entities with proven experience in the space industry and nearly half a thousand registered in the EMITS system.
+Recent years have also seen. intensive development of the domestic private space sector, in which there are over 50 entities with proven experience in the space industry and nearly 400 hundred registered entities in the ESA STAR system.

 Regarding the trends of the Space 4.0 era, the niches occupied by the Polish space sector are primarily: